walkthru/next/walkthru/walkthru-intro/config.md

 file: walkthru/walkthru-intro/config.json
 ---

-Each walkthru tutorial has a config file like this.
-Let's go through some of the important parts.
+Each walkthru will also require a config file like this.
+Let's take a look at the important parts.